-Crankbaits usually look like a crayfish or small fish with a lip on the front, causing them to dive underwater and wobble as retrieved.
+Crankbaits usually look like crayfish or small fish with a lip on the front, causing them to dive underwater and wobble as retrieved.
 However, there are also lipless crankbaits that are just as effective.
-They get their action from a nose-down altitude made by placing the line on the back of the bait and its slender body, which will vibrate rapidly as the water passes over both sides.
+They get their action from a nose-down altitude by placing the line on the back of the bait and its slender body, which will vibrate rapidly as the water passes over both sides.

 When To Use a Crankbait

-The plastic worm is popular among bass fishermen because it can be used in various conditions and rigged in many different ways to be fished in both shallow water and deep water.
+The plastic worm is popular among bass fishermen because it can be used in various conditions.
+And rigged in many different ways to be fished in both shallow water and deep water.
 Finesse worms don’t look very exciting on the outside but don’t be fooled because worms can catch largemouth bass all day, every day in many cases.
 Conventional methods of rigging plastic worms are the Texas rig, Carolina rig, weightless, and drop shot.